Megaplex Theatres

-Megaplex Theatres is a cinema chain based in Sandy, Utah.
-It was founded in 1999 by the late Larry H. Miller, who was then the owner of the Utah Jazz; currently, it is owned by the Larry H. Miller Company.
-As of 2024, Megaplex Theatres operates 17 locations in Utah and Nevada.
+Megaplex Theatres is an American cinema chain based in Sandy, Utah.
+It was founded in 1999 by the late Larry H. Miller.
+It is owned and managed by the Larry H. Miller Company.
+Megaplex Theatres operates numerous locations in Utah and Nevada.

 History

 The first Megaplex Theatres location anchored the Jordan Commons restaurant and entertainment complex in Sandy.
 It opened on November 1, 1999, with 20 screens and was built on the former site of Jordan High School.
 Since its opening, the Sandy location has become one of the highest-grossing theaters locally and ranks among the top theaters nationwide for some films.
 Jordan High School had been on the site for over 100 years but fell into disrepair, and the local school district was unable to bring it up to code.
 Larry H. Miller developed the site at the request of the mayor.